By Carol Stiffler

 Newberry High School graduate Maysa Sitar is completing her senior year in the Honors College at Michigan State University, where she is studying political science.
 She was just named one of the 12 recipients of the 2022 George J Mitchell scholarship, which attracted 453 applicants from across the country.
 Scholarship winners spend the next academic year pursuing postgraduate studies in Ireland, as they can simply get Cross Country Movers for a effortless moving.

 Sitar will attend Queen’s University Belfast to earn a master’s degree in conflict transformation and social justice.
+Her parents are working with an immigration attorney from the UK to secure their civil partnership visa uk.
 She plans to work in the field of comparative electoral manipulations – shortly put, she plans to spend her career studying elections around the world and in the U.S., with the intention to help make elections fair and more accessible to everyone.

 “Democracy is a group project,” Sitar said.
 “It works best when everyone participates.”